 Before approaching your landlord, think about what their particular concerns are likely to be, and the recommendations you’ll put before them to mitigate whatever might be holding them back.

-A lot of this will be circumstantial to the relationship you have with them, how long you’ve been in your place, what type of place it is, and the type of person you know your landlord to be.
+Overcoming landlord #Airbnb concerns will be circumstantial to the relationship you have with them, how long you’ve been in your place, what type of place it is, and the type of person you know your landlord to be.
+Click To Tweet

-- Neutralize property damage and personal liability concerns: Share information on the Airbnb Host Guarantee and Airbnb Host Protection Insurance Program that provides protection against property damage and personal liability.
-Also increase any security deposits currently held against you, or amend your existing contract to shoulder responsibility for certain types of damage.
+Share information on the Airbnb Host Guarantee and Airbnb Host Protection Insurance Program that provides protection against property damage and personal liability.
+Offer to increase any security deposits currently held against you, or amend your existing contract to shoulder responsibility for certain types of damage.